MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The "automatically mandatory" keys ({{mandatory}}) are "port" and "no-default-alpn".
 (As described in {{mandatory}}, clients must either implement these keys or ignore any RR in which they appear.)
-Clients that restrict the HTTPS destination port (e.g. using the "bad ports" list from {{FETCH}}) SHOULD apply the same restriction to the "port" SvcParam.
+Clients that restrict the destination port in "https" URIs (e.g. using the "bad ports" list from {{FETCH}}) SHOULD apply the same restriction to the "port" SvcParam.

-The presence of an HTTPS RR for an origin also indicates that all HTTP resources are available over HTTPS, as discussed in {{hsts}}.
+The presence of an HTTPS RR for an origin also indicates that clients should connect securely and use the "https" scheme, as discussed in {{hsts}}.
 This allows HTTPS RRs to apply to pre-existing "http" scheme URLs, while ensuring that the client uses a secure and authenticated HTTPS connection.